contentful-labs/contentful-aws-lambda-static/README.md

-The second lambda function reads the entities from the kinesis stream and per each entity renders a [Dot.js](http://olado.github.io/doT/index.html) and saves the resulting HTML on AWS S3.
+The second lambda function reads the entities from the kinesis stream and per each entity renders a [Dot.js](http://olado.github.io/doT/index.html) and saves the resulting HTML on Amazon S3.

 ```
                    +-----------------+